Title IX Sexual Misconduct Policy

 • Commence a thorough, reliable, and impartial investigation by developing a strategic investigation plan, including a witness list, evidence list, intended investigation timeframe, and order of interviews for all parties and witnesses;

-• The Investigator will make good faith efforts to notify the parties of any meeting or interview involving the other party, in advance where possible, and allow each party the opportunity to suggest questions they wish the Investigator to ask of the other party and witnesses.
+• The Investigators will make good faith efforts to notify the parties of any meeting or interview involving the other party, in advance where possible, and allow each party the opportunity to suggest questions they wish the Investigator to ask of the other party and witnesses.

-• Provide the parties and witnesses with an opportunity to review and verify the Investigator’s summary notes from interviews and meetings with that specific party or witness.
+• Provide the parties and witnesses with an opportunity to review and verify the Investigators’ summary notes from interviews and meetings with that specific party or witness.

 Witness Cooperation